 In Person: Town Hall, 360 S. County Road, Palm Beach, FL 33480

+To access the Property Records request form, please click here.
 Copies of Development Review Applications for meetings held after August 23, 2016 are now are available online.
-For older applications, please contact the Planning, Zoning, and Building Department's Records Division at 561-227-6040.
+For older applications, please contact the Planning, Zoning, and Building Department’s Records Division at 561-227-6403.

 The Town charges for the actual cost of duplication and, if applicable, staff time.
 All fees related to public records can be found in the Copy & Duplication Services Fee Schedule.

 Disclaimer: If requesting to inspect records that are not maintained by the Town Clerk’s Office or require an extensive period of time to collect and/or review for potential exempt information, such records many not be available immediately.
 In those instances, a cost estimate will be provided and a deposit will be required prior to inspection of the records.
 For inspections requiring Staff supervision due to the nature of the records requested, Staff time will also be assessed.
 Requestors are not allowed to mark, damage, destroy, or steal public records.
 Requestors may feel free to take photographs of the records inspected or inform Staff which records they would like copies of.

 You are never required to provide your name or contact information as a condition for receiving public records; however, providing such information does allow us to expedite the process in the event Staff has any questions regarding your request or needs to provide you with any cost estimates (if applicable).